-We will need to enter some iptable rules to enable internet on the client machine:
+We will need to enter some IPtables rules to enable internet on the client machine:

-Congratulation’s!
+Congratulations!
 You have successfully installed OpenVPN.
-Thanks for using this tutorial for installing OpenVPN server on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official OpenVPN web site.
+Thanks for using this tutorial for installing the OpenVPN server on Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you check the official OpenVPN website.